Enzo-Claeyssen/Q-Learning_for_Tic_Tac_Toe/README.md

 # Works only on Linux (due to makefile)

 # DeepRLTesting
-Using RL and DeepRL algorithms to create models able to play generalized versions of Power4 and TicTacToe
+Using RL and DeepRL algorithms to create models able to play TicTacToe

 ## How to use ?